 In order to deploy your PostHog app to Koyeb, you have to follow these steps:

 Start by creating a new Koyeb App we will deploy and run PostHog.
-In a terminal execute the following commands to create a new App and use it by default:
+In a terminal execute the following commands to create a new App:

 With the PostHog Koyeb App created, we now can deploy the Redis service required by PostHog.
 In a terminal, execute the following command to deploy the Redis instance: